Andrey885/Machine_translation_PyTorch/README.md

 ## Results&Demo

-The model is capable of producing decent results on samples from test set, achieving **0.3582** (with experiment id 4 config) Bleu score on de-en part of Multi30k dataset, which indicates a nice level of perfomance.
+The model is capable of producing decent results on samples from test set, achieving **0.3582** Bleu score on val and **0.3347** on test sets (with experiment id 4 config) of de-en part of Multi30k dataset, which indicates a nice level of perfomance.

 Run and see how it works: